These Beef & Rice Stuffed Peppers are stuffed with cauliflower rice and Mexican spices for an easy paleo and Whole30 approved dish.

 - optional toppings: avocado, cilantro, diced tomatoes, green onions

-What are some of you go-to meals that save great for leftovers?
+What are some of your go-to meals that save great for leftovers?